eighty20results/e20r-directory-for-pmpro/readme.txt

 1. show_search: Display a search form (searches on member display name or email address); default: true (accepts 'true' or 'false').
 1. show_startdate: Display the user's membership start date for their current level; default: true (accepts 'true' or 'false').
 1. show_roles: Display the users if they have been assigned the role(s) listed (default: null, accepts comma separated list of role names)
+1. members_only_link: Show the link to the profile details page to logged in and active members only (default: 'false', accepts 'true' or 'false')
+1. editable_profile: If the user is logged in, they are shown both a view and edit link for their profile page (default: 'false', accepts 'true' or 'false').
+Caution: The edit link may direct the user to the WordPress backend unless a front-end profile plugin is installed (For example: Theme My Login)

 Shortcode attributes for `[pmpro_member_profile]` include: